 While the heroes meet many who assist them on their journey, these important allies are crucial to the story or the heroes success.

 These brothers, who all look suspiciously alike, operate the Cannon Travel system.
-Using their system of cannons you can travel the world for a fee....until you get Flammie and no longer need their services.
+Using their system of cannons allows the party to travel across the world for a fee....until they get Flammie and no longer need their services.

 The heroes save the dragon Flammie when he is very young.
 King Truffle raises the dragon, and teaches him to respond to the bang of a special drum.
 The heroes will eventually be able to ride Flammie to anywhere in the world, including the Mana Fortress.

 Neko is a merchant who has a shop to the west of Potos.
 Neko, however, is a traveling merchant.
-You will find him in the wild when you need him most.
+The player will find him in the wild whenever he is needed most.
 Neko's prices are expensive, selling items at double their cost in towns, but in a pinch they are worth it.
-Neko can also give you the option to save your game.
+Neko can also provide a means to save the game.
 For much of the game, Neko was the only place to get Fairie Walnuts, which restored MP.

-Luka is the guardian of the Water Palace and it's Mana Seed.
-The 200 year old guardian learns of the outside world from the ebb and flow of the waters that pass through her palace.
+Luka is the guardian of the Water Palace and its Mana Seed.
+The 200 year old guardian keeps tabs on the outside world from the ebb and flow of the waters that pass through her palace.

 Watts is the world's greatest blacksmith, and the only capable of upgrading the hero's Mana weapons.
-Watts has the uncanny ability of following you everywhere, seemingly being in all of the games towns at the same time.
+Watts has the uncanny ability of following the party everywhere, seemingly being in all of the games towns at the same time.